Cassel, Nord: 20th century

 Cassel served as the headquarters of Marshal Ferdinand Foch during the early part of the First World War, between October 1914 and May 1915.
 Foch had previously been based at Doullens north of Amiens, but removed his headquarters to Cassel to take advantage of its strategic position near the northern end of the Western Front and to be closer to the Belgian headquarters at Veurne.
 From 1916 to 1918, Cassel was the headquarters for the British Second Army under Sir Herbert Plumer.
 The town avoided significant damage during the war, though it came under occasional shellfire when the Germans advanced to within 18 km during the Battle of the Lys in April 1918.

-In the Second World War, the 2nd Battalion, Gloucestershire Regiment and the 4th Oxfordshire and Buckinghamshire Light Infantry held Cassel for three days as part of the defensive screen around Dunkirk during the Battle of Dunkirk and evacuation (27 May 1940 – 30 May 1940).
+In the Second World War, the 2nd Battalion, Gloucestershire Regiment and the 4th Oxfordshire and Buckinghamshire Light Infantry held Cassel for three days (27 May 1940 – 30 May 1940) as part of the defensive screen around Dunkirk during the Battle of Dunkirk and evacuation (from 26 May to 4 June).
 The British forces had prepared a defence on the hilltop, emplacing anti-tank guns and barricading the narrow streets of the town.
 After scoring initial successes against the tanks of Panzer Regiment 11, which had made the mistake of advancing without infantry support, the British garrison was heavily attacked from the ground and the air by German forces.
 Much of the town was reduced to ruins by bombing.
 Most of the garrison's members were killed or captured by the Germans during the fighting or the subsequent attempted breakout towards Dunkirk, but the defence they had put up played an important role in holding up the Germans while the Dunkirk evacuation was taking place.